aldofiore28/phone-book-API/README.md

 To start development, simply run `npm start` to start the server in watch mode.
 The app won't work without the database running.

+# Functionality

+As of this stage, this API posses 2 endpoint (`GET and POST /phonebook`) to either retrieve all phone numbers or add a record to the phonebook
+(with an openapi missing, the shape of the request can be found in `src/types/phonebook.ts`)

 # Technical choices and tradeoffs

 I have opted to use `mssql` and `express` for my familiarity with the packages.
 For this specific application, I didn't think